 J&J is exploring water pricing as one approach to strategic, operational and financial planning.
 In the past several years we have shifted focus to water risk rather than absolute water reductions.
 This is reflected in our Health for Humanity 2020 Goal to conduct a comprehensive water risk assessment at 100% of manufacturing and R&D sites and implement resource protection plans at high-risk sites.
-By the end of 2019, 100% of all high-risk sites identified developed mitigation plans and budgeted for their implementation in 2020; 35% of these have already completed their mitigation plans.
+By the end of 2019, 100% of all high-risk sites developed mitigation plans.
+By the end of 2020, 61% of all high-risk sites completed implementation of mitigation plans and the remaining 39% budgeted for completion in 2021.
 While our current process is using existing funding mechanisms in combination with mitigation plans to prioritize water reductions in areas of high stress, we may incorporate other mechanisms such as a dedicated water capital fund, or an internal price on water.